RedisLabs/redislabs-docs/content/rs/concepts/high-availability/clustering.md

 - Adding new rules in the custom hashing policy.
 - Deleting rules from the custom hashing policy.

+{{< note >}}
-**Note:** The recommended workaround for updates that are not enabled, or require flushing the database, is to back up the database and import the data to a newly configured database.
+The recommended workaround for updates that are not enabled, or require flushing the database, is to back up the database and import the data to a newly configured database.
+{{< /note >}}

 ## Multi-key operations {#multikey-operations}